etern4lslumb3r/phishing-page-flooder/README.md

 # phishing-page-flooder
 This will enable you to flood any phishing pages that you may encounter with fake usernames and passwords which you can customize to your liking.

+**BEFORE USING**
+    Make sure to open the .exe file in the folder it was placed in or there will be errors.
+    Disclaimer:
+      According to virustotal.com, there is a positive flag for there being a virus in this executable.
+I assure you that this is a false positive caused by the fact that the executable being compiled using the pyinstall python library.
+There are many cases online indicating that there are cases such as this.

 **HOW TO USE**:
   1. Find phishing page.
   2. Open dev tools / inspect page.